eliranmal/cajon/README.md

 based on a scale drawing by Joe Cruz [<sup>\[PDF 📥\]</sup>][1], with some modifications made:

 - 🎛️ add a knob for tightening/loosening the snare
-- 🥁 use two 40-strand snare wires (instead of the standard one 20-strand), for extra crisp!
+- 🥁 use two 40-strand snare wires (instead of the standard single 20-strand), for extra crisp!
 - 🕳️ make an interesting, asymmetric sound hole (instead of a boring round one)
 - 🪑 customize the height to fit my personal ergonomics
 - 🪵 adjust dimensions to meet the constraints of my available wood stock